nicholaskajoh/alphacoder.xyz/content/blog/facebook-clone-1.md

 ![](/images/fbc1/php-version.jpg)
 *A terminal window*

 If you get a weird message like "invalid command" or something, your XAMPP is probably not properly installed.
-Post a comment on this post if you have any issues installing any of the apps we'll be using.
+Post a comment on this article if you have any issues installing any of the apps we'll be using.

 Now type in `php -S localhost:8080` and hit enter.
 This command starts up the PHP development server on port 8080.
 Visit http://localhost:8080 on your browser.
 Our FaceClone template is opened up!
 Unlike when we clicked index.html or the other html files to open them up in our browser, the page that is displayed was "served" by a server.
 This means we can run PHP code in them.
 Great!